Program overview

 The Library & Information Technician program offers several unique experiences that enhance learning and professional development:

-- Unpaid field placement that provides practical experience in a library setting, which is essential for graduation.
+• Field Placement: Students can participate in an unpaid field placement, gaining practical experience in a library setting, which is essential for graduation.

-- Hybrid delivery format that combines online coursework with in-person classes, allowing for flexibility in learning.
+• Hybrid Learning: The program combines online coursework with in-person classes, providing flexibility and accessibility.

 Career Options